mmungekar/VoogaSalad/design/USE_CASES.md

 - By double-clicking on individual `Entities`, `Events`, and `Actions` in the corresponding subpanels, the user is brought to a window in which he or she can edit the object.
 - Once the object in question is edited and saved, `Entities` that are affected by the change are modified within the game.
 - Each of these subpanels also gives the option to create a new object.
+-

+Michael Li (mxl3)

+**Save a particular Entity

+-The Entity will be passed through a constructor 'Saver' class -t

+**Loading a game file (gameauthoring environment, collection of objects)

+**Saving a game into a game folder

+**Exporting a zip game folder